Tik Tok (song): Writing and recording

 "I tried to rewrite the verses of 'TiK ToK,' I was like, 'This doesn't make sense.
 "Brushing your teeth with Jack Daniel's"-are people going to get what I'm talking about?
 Is this too much?
 Is it clever enough?'
 And he [Dr. Luke] literally had to fight me off, and then Benny Blanco had to chase me out of the studio when I got a mind to rewrite it."

 — —Kesha on wanting to rewrite the track due to fear of not making a connection with the audience.

 "Tik Tok" was written by Kesha, alongside Dr. Luke and Benny Blanco and was co-produced by Luke and Blanco.
 Kesha said the inspiration behind the song came from coming home half-drunk and stumbling after a night out of partying.
 She would then write down a few words to a song, and then the following morning she would wake up with the story waiting to be told.
-The opening line came from an experience where she woke up surrounded by "beautiful women", leading to her imagining P. Diddy being in a similar scenario.
+The opening line came from an experience where she woke up surrounded by "beautiful women", leading to her imagining Sean Combs, known professionally as P. Diddy, being in a similar scenario.
 She then proceeded to bring the song to her producer Dr. Luke and Benny Blanco and the song was written.
 Four hours later, Diddy called Luke and said that they should do a song together.
 Diddy came to the studio later that day to contribute his lines and the collaboration was completed.